ParimalSarode/Text-Humanizer/README.md

     1. Push the repo to GitHub

-    2. Add GROQ_API_KEY as a Streamlit secret

-    3. Deploy
+    2. Deploy

-    4. No additional configuration required.
+    3. No additional configuration required.
 <br>

 ## 🔍 Lessons Learned (Why This Project Is Interesting)